 In the digital marketing world, heatmaps are visualization maps that show you how your traffic is behaving when it comes to your site.
 You can easily track user flow and understand where your conversions arise.
 The colour-coded nature of these maps indicates where exactly users are looking and clicking.

-If it’s red in colour, that’s where activity is and the opposite if it the map shows blue, although colour choices are fully customizable.
+If it’s red in colour, that’s where the activity is and the opposite is transparent, although colour display choices are fully customizable.
 It’s an ideal tool for visually orientated people.

 The need to visualise your webpage data in heatmap